 - If you have difficulties swallowing tablets whole, you can dissolve tablets in 4 to 8 oz. of water and stir for 15 min, immediately drink the solution.
-Rinse the glass with 4 to 8 oz. and drink immediately.
+Rinse the glass with 4 to 8 oz. and drink immediately again.

 - Handling: Wash your hands after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves.